 Ledgers, duplicates of course, of the family holdings in Corentyn.
 His flimsy excuse for escaping Westcrown and his overbearing father's house.
 They went overboard easily.
 Several novels, high adventure in the high seas, the trappings of childhood fancy, were the next to find the deep.
 These two were technical manuals, Gannymeade's "Seamanship" and Claiborne's "Navigation in the South Sea".
 They were worth keeping.
 Noble's finery, not so fine after weeks at sea, was the next victim, though.
 Slowly, piece by piece, Master Aloysius Kejanus Tilernos, was abandoning his former life.
 Finally, he lifted the last bag, overturning it on deck.

 The wind had backed several points, and moderated so much that only a single reef was necessary.
 If they could hold this course for another few hours, they would easily weather the point.
 Then a single tack would fetch them into the harbor within half a day.
 The choppy seas had calmed substantially, and Tully was once again master of his stomach.
 The rain and spray felt refreshing, rather than disheartening.
-'Young' Tully swayed easily with the motion of the ship, the comforting weight of the iron 'sword and sunburst' bouncing against his chest as he dashed towards adventure.
+'Young' Tully swayed easily with the motion of the ship, free of his past...